Greatest Messages

-Greatest Messages is a compilation album release by Grandmaster Flash & the Furious Five (On The Strength is their official second album).
+Greatest Messages is a compilation album release by Grandmaster Flash and the Furious Five (On the Strength is their official second album).
 It was released in January 1984, and it is a compilation of their Sugar Hill Records hit singles including "The Message".
 Over half of the tracks were single-only releases prior to this compilation.
 Singles from Melle Mel are also on this compilation.

 The jacket, labels, and liners of this recording incorrectly pluralize the title as Greatest Message's.